 Each number may contain up to 30 digits.
 Note that the memory for the stored numbers is RAM in the TIF951.
 The numbers are unique to each TIF951 channel, and each TIF951 channel can have different numbers stored in it.
-If you plan to use the speed dial feature, it is advisable to supply the TIF951 with UPS power, to prevent loosing the speed dial information when the power fails.
+If you plan to use the speed dial feature, it is advisable to supply the TIF951 with UPS power, to prevent loosing the speed dial information when the power feils information when the power fails.

-3.1.7 Answering a call:
+Answering a call: 3.1.7

-When a line is ringing, the alpha numeric display or LED above the talk key which is programmed for that line will flash rapidly.
+When a line is ringing, the alpha numeric display or LED above the talk key which is programmed for that line will Elash rapidly.
+To answer the call, first turn on the listen key, then press the talk key and speak into 2.

-To answer the call, first turn on the listen key, then press the talk key and speak into the microphone or headset.
+the microphone or headset.

 If you have been programmed as a default station, your panel will "ring" when ever one of the lines rings.
-If you do not have a key already programmed, the ringing line will appear on your incoming call key (the key farthest to the right on the main 3. panel).
+If you do not have a key already programmed, the ringing line will appear on your incoming call key (the key farthest to the right on the main panel).
 To answer, press the incoming call key and answer.
-You should copy the key to main key position, either just before or just after you answer, so you can turn on the listen key to hear the caller audio.
+You should copy the 3. key to main key position, either just before or just after you answer, so you can turn on the listen key to hear the caller audio.